douglasgreen/outlines/computing/operating_systems/linux.md

 7.  **Wallpapers and Backgrounds**: A simple change in wallpaper can dramatically alter the appearance of your desktop.
 Most DEs allow you to set different wallpapers for each workspace or display.

-Remember, while customizing, it\'s a good idea to keep backups of your settings, especially if you are trying out new configurations.
+Remember, while customizing, it's a good idea to keep backups of your settings, especially if you are trying out new configurations.
 Each DE has its own way of managing configurations, so consult the specific documentation for your environment for detailed instructions.
 The level of customization in Linux is vast, allowing you to create a workspace that's not just functional but also a reflection of your personal style.

 ## Command Line Basics